 Vitamin D2 Side Effects

-Note: This page contains side effects data for the generic drug ergocalciferol.
-It is possible that some of the dosage forms included below may not apply to the brand name Vitamin D2.
+Note: This document contains side effect information about ergocalciferol.
+Some of the dosage forms listed on this page may not apply to the brand name Vitamin D2.

 For the Consumer

 Applies to ergocalciferol: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral tablet

 Along with its needed effects, ergocalciferol (the active ingredient contained in Vitamin D2) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking ergocalciferol:

 - Bloody or cloudy urine

 - increased urge to urinate during the night